pivotal/docs-tap/upgrading.hbs.md

 You can use an alternative Sigstore Stack by setting `policy.tuf_mirror` and `policy.tuf_root`.

 > **Note** In Tanzu Application Platform v1.4.0, Image Policy Webhook is removed.
 If this component was actively being used, follow
-[these](./scst-policy/migration.hbs.md) steps to migrate to Policy Controller.
+[these steps](./scst-policy/migration.hbs.md) to migrate to Policy Controller.

+> **Note** In Tanzu Application Platform v1.4.0, enabling CVE results for the Supply Chain Choreographer and Security Analysis GUI plug-ins requires a read-write service account.
+Tanzu Application Platform v1.3.0 used a read-only service account.
+Follow [these steps](/tap-gui/plugins/scc-tap-gui.hbs.md#scan) to enable CVE results.

+#### Performing the upgrade

 If you installed Tanzu Application Platform by using a profile, you can perform the upgrade by running the following command in the directory where the `tap-values.yaml` file resides: